 - Did you consider studying any other courses or considering studying at another university either in the UK or overseas?

-Another Visa Interview Questions, studying overseas is a big step, you should be able to demonstrate that you have made a serious and informed choice about this step.
+Another Visa Interview Question, studying overseas is a big step, you should be able to demonstrate that you have made a serious and informed choice about this step.
 List other institutions considered and say why you chose the University above other institutions.
 If you have looked at courses at home, you should state this, and explain why the equivalent degree in the UK will be of more benefit to you.

 - What do your parents do?